When is the best time to visit Italy?

 Spring in Italy

-For me, April or May is the prettiest month (I couldn’t decide between the two) in Italy.
+For me, April or late May are probably the prettiest months (I couldn’t decide between the two) in Italy.
 The last signs of winter disappear by mid-April and in their place arrive colorful blooms and signs of new life.

 March can still be chilly across many parts of Italy, but it also has its advantages when traveling.
 Late winter/early spring brings plenty of bright sunshine and the temperatures are good for visiting attractions.